ToterraX/JokeGenerator/README.md

 ### Task 2 - Write a report ###

-Report is included below in the project directory.
+Two reports are included below in the project directory.
+* Review.doc - Comments to the hypothetical developer who wrote this application.
+* Changes.doc - Discussion about what changes I made and why.